scott1326/carnd-advanced-lane-lines/writeup.md

 ### Discussion

-##### By far the most difficult part of this project was trying to correct the 2% of bad frames or fits in the video.
+By far the most difficult part of this project was trying to correct the 2% of bad frames or fits in the video.
 I spent many hours over several days trying to find a method which consistently could pick out bad frames.
 I tried testing the fit coefficients, lane width, number of points detected, before finally deciding on a running average of the endpoints of the upper lane limbs as a standard (a margin around this point).
 I also tried different thresholds and color maps in the color and gradient code, but ultimately didn't see much improvement to the current ones.
 Although my final method is adequate, it probably still needs more improvement.
 I didn't have time to test on the challenge videos, but I imagine changes could be made to improve detection especially in low-light or obscured conditions.
 Not to mention the case where a road has no lines at all; this model would fail spectacularly.
+For the second submission, I added an undistorted version of a test frame image, and changed the lane width correction to 600 pixels as mentioned in the first review.
+The second sliding windows function was not implemented as it seemed to increase the number of bad fits in some cases.